aurelia/webpack-plugin/README.md

 The Webpack plugin will read that and know to include those files in the bundle.

 It'll be intelligent enough to resolve any further dependencies that those files and modules then required statically (regardless if they are JavaScript files, modules with their own `package.json` declarations or additional HTML resources).
-As you can see it is also possible to specify that certain files should be lazy-loaded or bundled separately (if the bundle is specified in the configuration file).
+As you can see in the example above, it is also possible to specify that certain files should be lazy-loaded or bundled separately (if the bundle is specified in the configuration file).
 To achieve the same directly from templates, add the parameters `bundle="bundle-name"` and/or `lazy` (for lazy-loading) to either the `<require>` tag or to `<compose>` tag, when composing with static names.
 E.g.:

 ```html
 <require from="./some-file.html" lazy bundle="other-bundle">